-The Supervisor of Support Services/Traffic Team may withdraw a ticket for "meter out of order" when conditions are verified by Traffic Engineering.
+A Traffic/Specialized Services or Court Services Supervisor may withdraw a ticket for "meter out of order" when conditions are verified by Traffic Engineering.

 The Commanding Officers or OIC may withdraw tickets (with the exception of private property or towed vehicles) issued by police officers under their command or on their shift only.